cemac/WCSSP-FORTIS/README.md

-Before running this web app, build the sqlite3 database from the ASCII dump file.
+Before running this web app, ensure the sqlite3 database users.db is present.
+If it isn't, ensure users.csv (not version controlled) is present and build the sqlite3 database using:
-(The database file is binary, so the ASCII file is better for version control).
-This is done by typing the following (assumes sqlite3 is installed):
-$ sqlite3 FORTIS.db < FORTIS.sql

-Similarly, to update the dump file before committing to the git repo, type:
-$ sqlite3 FORTIS.db .dump > FORTIS.sql
+$ ./makeUsersDB.sh
+(This relies on sqlite3 being installed)

-Note that in order for the app to run successfully, the file AppSecretKey.txt must be in the app's root directory.
+Note that in order for the app to run successfully, the file AppSecretKey.txt must also be present in the app's root directory (not version-controlled)
-This file is not version-controlled.

 To run the app in development mode (on localhost), do the following:
 - In FORTISApp.py, change the subdomain variable (subd) near the top of the script from "/WSCCP-FORTIS" to "" (i.e. an empty string)